Falmanza94/ReadMe-Generator-Ku-Coding-Bootcamp-2025/README.md

 ## Installation
-First I need to clone my repository using the command "git clone".
-Secondly, I need to open my repository in the application VS Code.
-Thirdly, I need to make sure node.js is already installed as an application on my local computer.
-Fourthly, I need to make sure a package.json file is running properly and then use the command "npm init -y" to install the proper file type.
-Lastly, run "npm install".
+First step: I need to clone my repository using the command "git clone".
+Second step: I need to open my repository in the application VS Code.
+Third step: I need to make sure node.js is already installed as an application on my local computer.
+Fourth step: I need to make sure a package.json file is running properly and then use the command "npm init -y" to install the proper file type.
+Fifth step: Run "npm install".

 ## Usage
 Make sure to run the command "node index.js" in the correct terminal location and then follow each question the prompt asks of you to complete the ReadMe generator.